Herschel C. Loveless

-Herschel Cellel Loveless (May 5, 1911 – May 4, 1989) was an American politician who served as the 34th Governor of Iowa, from 1957 to 1961.
+Herschel Cellel Loveless (May 5, 1911 – May 4, 1989) was an American politician who served as the 34th governor of Iowa, from 1957 to 1961.

 Early life

 Loveless was born in Hedrick, Iowa.
 Loveless graduated from Ottumwa High School in 1927.
 He then joined Milwaukee, St. Paul and Pacific Railroad and later joined John Morrell Company as a turbine operator.
 For two years, from 1947 to 1949, he was the superintendent of streets in Ottumwa.

 On October 1, 1933, he married Amelia Howard, with whom he had two children.

 Political career

-City politics
+Mayoralty 1949-1953

 Loveless served as mayor of Ottumwa from 1949 until 1953.
 During his tenure, he helped created sewer and river wall with the Des Moines River.
 He established a youth center and modernized Ottumwa's municipal codes.

 Early campaigns

 In 1952, Loveless ran for Governor of Iowa.
 He won the Democratic primary against Otha Wearin, but lost the general election by 50,717 votes against William S. Beardsley.

 Two years later, he ran unsuccessfully to represent Iowa's 4th congressional district in the U.S. House, losing to incumbent Karl M. LeCompte.